litlabproductions/Roost/README.md

 ***
 Thanks for reading.
-If you learned somthing give this repo a star and/or share it with your friends
+If you like what you see give this repo a
+star and/or share it with your friends 😄

 Thank you for your support,

-:fire::rocket:
+:rocket:
 David Guido
 Lit Lab Productions